cmss13-devs/web/rules/rules.md

 - Due to the Hivemind, xenos know everything every xeno learns and know the basics of human equipment.
 - At the start of the round, the Xenos can sense the human's ship looming above their hive and are aware that human forces will be visiting the colony shortly.
+- They do not know any individual human's name, but they may know the role they fulfil.

 ### Larva